skip-mev/docs/docs/slinky/integrations/1-initia.md

 1. **Download the Slinky binary.**

    The best way to get the Slinky binary is in the GitHub releases page for Slinky.
 The initial version required for Initia is `v0.4.X`.
 You can find the latest release at https://github.com/skip-mev/slinky/releases.

    We also provide a container image at [ghcr.io/skip-mev/slinky-sidecar](http://ghcr.io/skip-mev/slinky-sidecar).

-   This will include the Slinky binary, `slinky`, as well as some pre-generated configuration files.
+This will include the Slinky binary `slinky`.

 2. **Integrate the Slinky sidecar into your setup.**